drefa06/bash_debug_test/README.md

 - good option -l and --log without and with a filename
 - mandatory args with and without -l option

-You can do the tests by hand and play with set -x/set +x for debug but it might be much more interresting to create a test script!
+You can do the tests by hand and play with set -x/set +x for debug but it might be quite interresting to create a test script.
-The test script can be to launch the script with all previous cases and check that everything is well executed.
+The test script can be the list of all call and check by hand that everything is well executed.

-see and launch script_parse_args_test_1.sh for example
+see and launch ```script_parse_args_test_1.sh``` for example

 #### Extended Argument parsing